 - premature labor and delivery

-A pregnant woman is more likely to become very ill if she catches a cold or flu.
-Though such illnesses can make you feel very unwell, most will not affect your developing baby.
+A pregnant woman is more likely to become very ill if she catches the flu (influenza virus).
+Though the flu can make you feel very unwell, it most likely will not affect your developing baby.

-Some of the more common illnesses include:
+Some of the more common illnesses or symptoms include: